-Also, for rubber, all the variables as shown in table 3.1 above met a-priori expectations and the adjusted R-squared was 0.8937 indicating that over 89 percent of the variation in the production of rubber was explained by the independent variables in the equation.
-The exchange rate coefficient was positive (1.0958) and significant at 1 percent as well as the interest rate coefficient at -0.7399.
-The inflation rate coefficient at -0.1025 was appropriately signed and significant at the 10 percent level.
+Note Probability values are in bracket; a , b , c represents significant at 1, 5, and 10%, respectively Source Authors' computation variables in the equation.
+The exchange rate coefficient was positive (1.0958) and significant at 1% as well as the interest rate coefficient at -0.7399.
+The inflation rate coefficient at -0.1025 was appropriately signed and significant at the 10% level.
 The producer price coefficient though appropriately signed was however not significant.

-All the independent variables for groundnut carried the appropriate signs and the Adjusted R-squared was 0.8833 which means over 88 percent of the variation in the output of groundnut was explained by the independent variables that entered the equation.
-The exchange rate and interest rate coefficients were appropriately signed and very significant, the inflation rate coefficient was also appropriately signed and partially significant, but the producer price coefficient though correctly signed was not significant as can be seen in Table 3.1.
+All the independent variables for groundnut carried the appropriate signs and the Adjusted R-squared was 0.8833 which means over 88% of the variation in the output of groundnut was explained by the independent variables that entered the equation.
+The exchange rate and interest rate coefficients were appropriately signed and very significant, the inflation rate coefficient was also appropriately signed and partially significant, but the producer price coefficient through correctly signed was not significant as can be seen in Table 1.

-The adjusted R-squared for cotton was 0.8672, indicating that over 86 percent of the variations in the output of cotton was explained by the independent variables in the equation.
-The exchange rate and interest rate coefficients (1.0288 and -0.7046) were appropriately signed and significant at 1 percent.
-The inflation rate coefficient was correctly signed (-0.1162) and significant at 10 percent, while the producer price of cotton coefficient was negative but not significant.
+The adjusted R-squared for cotton was 0.8672, indicating that over 86% of the variations in the output of cotton was explained by the independent variables in the equation.
+The exchange rate and interest rate coefficients (1.0288 and -0.7046) were appropriately signed and significant at 1%.
+The inflation rate coefficient was correctly signed (-0.1162) and significant at 10%, while the producer price of cotton coefficient was negative but not significant.

-Similarly, all the variable for sesame seed met a-priori expectations and the adjusted R-squared was 0.8849 indicating that over 88 percent of the variations in the output of sesame seed was explained by the independent variables in the equation.
-The exchange rate coefficient was 1.2066 and significant at 1 percent level, interest rate coefficient was -0.8107 and was also significant at 1 percent level.
-Both the inflation rate coefficient at -0.1068, and producer price for sesame seed coefficient at 0.0268 though correctly signed were; however, not very significant.
+Similarly, all the variable for sesame seed met a priori expectations and the adjusted R-squared was 0.8849 indicating that over 88% of the variations in the output of sesame seed was explained by the independent variables in the equation.
+The exchange rate coefficient was 1.2066 and significant at 1% level, interest rate coefficient was -0.8107 and was also significant at 1% level.
+Both the inflation rate coefficient at -0.1068 and producer price for sesame seed coefficient at 0.0268 though correctly signed were; however, not very significant.

-All the independent variables for ginger also met a-priori expectations and the adjusted R-squared was very high at 0.9610, which means that over 96 percent of the variations in the output of ginger was explained by the independent variables.
-The exchange rate, producer price and interest rate coefficients (0.7030, 0.1809 and -0.4391) were correctly signed and very at 1 percent.
+All the independent variables for ginger also met a priori expectations and the adjusted R-squared was very high at 0.9610, which means that over 96% of the variations in the output of ginger was explained by the independent variables.
+The exchange rate, producer price and interest rate coefficients $(0.7030,\,0.1809,\,\text{and}\,-0.4391)$ were correctly signed and very at 1%.
 The inflation rate coefficient (-0.0515) was correctly signed but not significant.

-Finally, for cashew nuts, the independent variables carried the expected signs and the adjusted R-squared was 0.8936, which means over 89 percent of the variations in the output of cashew nuts was explained by the independent variables in the equation.
-The exchange rate coefficient and the interest rate coefficients (1.3068 and -0.7791) were correctly signed and significant at 1 percent, while the inflation rate coefficient was correctly signed (-0.1137) but not significant.
+Finally, for cashew nuts, the independent variables carried the expected signs and the adjusted R-squared was 0.8936, which means over 89% of the variations in the output of cashew nuts was explained by the independent variables in the equation.
+The exchange rate coefficient and the interest rate coefficients (1.3068 and -0.7791) were correctly signed and significant at 1%, while the inflation rate coefficient was correctly signed (-0.1137) but not significant.
 The producer price coefficient (0.0013) though positive was not also significant.

-Variable Coefficient Standard T-Statistics Probability
+Variable Coefficient Standard error T-statistics Probability

-Error

 LnPY 0.0488439 0.0164774 2.96 0.003

 LnEXR 1.129334 0.0640493 17.63 0.000

 LnINF -0.1056888 0.0215913 -4.89 0.000

 LnINT -0.756511 0.0604549 -12.51 0.000

-С 1.548245 0.6824575 2.27 0.000
+C 1.548245 0.6824575 2.27 0.000

-R-Squared 0.0165
+R-squared 0.0165

 Wald Chi2 1579.04

 Prob (Chi2) 0.0000

 Hausman Test (Prob) 1.0000

 Breusch-Pagan LM test (Prob) 0.0000